WHOIGit/Rshinypresentation/worksheet.md

 shinyApp(ui = ui, server = server)
 ```

+If you're having issues, try copying this code into your script window and see if this runs properly.

 # 9. Implement server logic to create outputs

 So far we only wrote code inside that was assigned to the `ui` variable (or code that was written in `ui.R`).
 That's usually the easier part of a Shiny app.
 Now we have to write the `server` function, which will be responsible for listening to changes to the inputs and creating outputs to show in the app.